-Note: Peer Counties include Broward, Hillsborough, Orange, and Palm Beach.
-Source: Florida Health Community Health Assessment Resource Tool Set (FLCHARTS)
+Source: Florida Health Community Health Assessment Resource 1001 Set (FLCHARTS)

-Miami-Dade County, stroke death rates have taken an unfavorable increase.
-Since 2015 the Miami-Dade County, stroke death rates have remained higher than the state rate and lower than the Peer Counties Average rates.
+Miami-Dade County, stroke death rates have steadily increased since 2016.
+The Miami-Dade County, stroke death rates have remained higher than the state rate.
+In 2020 the stroke death rates in Miami-Dade County is higher than the state rate and the peer county average.

 The Healthy People 2020 national health target is to reduce stroke death rates to 34.8 deaths per 100,000 population.
-At a recent rate of 44.5 deaths per 100,000 population, Miami-Dade County, FL has not met the Healthy People 2020 national target.
+At a recent rate of 44.9 deaths per 100,000 population, Miami-Dade County, FL has not met the Healthy People 2020 national target.
+The Healthy People 2030 target is to reduce the stroke death rate to 33.4 deaths per 100,000 population.